 To see updates on classes and workshops make sure to like the Science of Light Facebook Page.

-The 2020 Vedic Planner, the 2019 Vedic Planner, the 2018 Vedic Planner, the 2017 Vedic Planner, the 2016 Vedic Planner, the 2015 Vedic Planner, the 2014 Vedic Planner, the 2013 Vedic Planner.
+The 2021 Vedic Planner, the 2020 Vedic Planner, the 2019 Vedic Planner, the 2018 Vedic Planner, the 2017 Vedic Planner, the 2016 Vedic Planner, the 2015 Vedic Planner, the 2014 Vedic Planner, the 2013 Vedic Planner.
 The 2012 Vedic Planner has a longer Introduction by Freedom Cole.
 For those interested in calendar history, visit this old book: The Calendar- Its History, Structure and Improvement by Alexander Philip.